astadantupasta/distance-meter/readme.md

 ### Distance calculation using Ultrasonic detection when a key on a keyboard is pressed
 More information can be found on pdf file.

-Addthe extractedd file to the catkin_ws file.
+Add the extracted file to the catkin_ws file.

 1. Execute keyboard library
 ------------